-Patient Disposition Panel's Recommendations Symptom management should be initiated for all patients (AIII).
-All Patients The Panel recommends against the use of dexamethasone^a or other systemic corticosteroids (Allb), unless these agents are being used to treat an underlying condition (Alll).
-Preferred therapies.
+Patient Disposition Panel's Recommendations All Patients Symptom management should be initiated for all patients (AIII).
+The Panel recommends against the use of dexamethasone^a or other systemic corticosteroids (AIIb), unless these agents are being used to treat an underlying condition (AIII).
+Patients Who Are at High Risk of Progressing to Severe COVID-19 ^{b,c,d} Preferred therapies.
 Listed in order of preference: Ritonavir-boosted nirmatrelvir (Paxlovid)^e (Alla).
 Start as soon as possible and within 5 days of symptom onset.
-See footnote on drug-drug interactions.^f Remdesivir ^{e,g} (Blla).
+See footnote on drug-drug interactions.^f Remdesivir^{e,g} (Blla).
 Start as soon as possible and within 7 days of symptom onset.
-Patients Who Are at High Risk of Progressing to Severe COVID-19 ^{b,c,d} Alternative therapy.
-For use when the preferred therapies are not available, feasible to use, or clinically appropriate: Molnupiravir^{e,i} (Clla).
+Alternative therapy.
+For use when the preferred therapies are not available, feasible to use, or clinically appropriate:h Molnupiravir^{e,i} (Clla).
 Start as soon as possible and within 5 days of symptom onset.
 There is insufficient evidence for the Panel to recommend either for or against initiating these antiviral agents after the timeframes listed above.
-Each recommendation in the Guidelines receives a rating for the strength of the recommendation (A. B. or C) and a rating
+Each recommendation in the Guidelines r eceives a rating for the strength of the recommendation (A. R. or C) and a rating